Estimated reading time: 5 minutes

 2018 Breaking Ground Albarino by Margan wines

 Margan Family Winegrowers was rated 5 stars by James Halliday and was awarded ‘best Hunter Valley winery’ in 2013 and 2014.
 This is a statement of the quality of the wines they make and the 2018 breaking ground Albarino is no exception.
 The Albarino, with excess crop and canopy, can present challenges when growing.
 This is the third vintage and is the last variety to ripen from the vineyard.

-You’ll have a tropical and balanced experience with this wine, great intensity while snaking on a salt-encrusted quarter of fresh lemon.
+You’ll have a tropical and balanced experience with this wine, with great intensity while snaking on a salt-encrusted quarter of fresh lemon.
 Accompany some seafood or Cheddar and Gruyere with this wine.

 James Halliday commented on the intensity and thrilling experience this wine has to offer.
 He scored it a 98 and was advised to cellar until 2025.

 2018 winemaker’s selection Vat 9 Shiraz by Tyrells

 Only the best and oldest red blocks were used to produce this wine, which is very sought after in the Hunter Valley.
 These vines grow from volcanic red soil, perfect for Shiraz, and the wines are about 50 years old.
 As mentioned earlier 2018 saw a very early harvest, and the wine ended up with a length and concentration of flavour.
 The Vat 9 blend matured in French oak caskets, following a fermentation where mostly whole berries were ensured.
 The handpicked grapes from Hunter Valley were kept separate according to their blocks for fermentation.
 Of their Shiraz wines, they consider this among their Hunter Valley flagship wines.

 This deep red/purple wine comes with a clean acid structure.
-You’ll also notice a hint of savory notes from the French oak and fresh red fruits.
+You’ll also notice a hint of savoury notes from the French oak and fresh red fruits.
 You can relish this succulent and smooth wine with some beef and venison.

 The Halliday wine companion rates this Hunter Valley winery with 5 stars.
 The wine itself scored 95 by Halliday and 96 by Garry Walsh from The Wine Front.
-Many critics comment on the wine being medium to full-body and on its rich berry and fruity flavor.
+Many critics comment on the wine being medium to full-body and on its rich berry and fruity flavour.